xeolite/java-enigma-machine/README.md

  * Plugboard connection pairs B=N, D=F etc.

-The 'ring settings' are an offset of each rotor's wiring in relation to the rest of the rotor body and we can be set them by number (they begin at 1) or letter (setting 1 is A).
+The 'ring settings' are an offset of each rotor's wiring in relation to the rest of the rotor body and we can set them by number (they begin at 1) or letter (setting 1 is A).
 The operators could then choose their own start positions for the rotors.
 Let's choose a start position for the three rotors with X, E and O facing upward in the machine.
 The machine is then put together like this: